-RF Signal Detector - Electronics For You
+RF Signal Detector | Full Circuit Diagram with Component Layout

-This simple circuit can be used to trace the presence of RF signals and electromagnetic noise in your residential area, office or shop.
+This simple RF signal detector circuit can be used to trace the presence of RF signals and electromagnetic noise in your residential area, office or shop.
 It can be a useful tool while testing or designing RF circuits.
 It can also be used to detect electrical noise in your premises.

 Electromagnetic noises can be produced by sparking in electrical installations or other sources.
 To detect the presence of RF signal or noise, you need a wide-band receiver that can capture these signals.